Fuhaoyi/ACEP/README.md

 ### 1.1 Description

+ACEP is a deep learning model for high-throughput antibacterial peptide recognition.
+By loading a pre-trained model, the software can be deployed on a common computer to realize antimicrobial peptide recognition, important motif discovery, and visualization analysis.
-Input the peptide sequences and PSSM file, the model can predict whether the sequences are AMPs or non-AMPs.
+Both the peptide sequences and PSSM profiles need to be input the model.

 ### 1.2 Get PSSM profiles